cogihal/win_auto_mute/readme.md

 ## Features

-Once this app is started, it runs as a resident program and shows an icon on the system tray.
+Once this app is started, it runs as a resident program and shows an icon on the task tray.
 It mutes and/or set volume to zero to the specified speaker(s) at the windows is shutting down.
 Or you can mute and/or set volume to zero to the specified speaker(s) whenever you want.